AQtime

 AQtime is a performance profiler and memory/resource debugging toolset developed by SmartBear Software.
-It is integrated into Microsoft Visual Studio, Visual Studio Test Projects and Embarcadero RAD Studio that allows analyzing the application without leaving the development environment.
+It is integrated into Microsoft Visual Studio, Visual Studio Test Projects, and Embarcadero RAD Studio, which allows analyzing the application without leaving the development environment.

 Overview

 AQtime is used for multiple optimization tasks to improve application performance and memory usage.
-It includes a set of profilers for analysis of different application aspects.
+It includes a set of profilers for the analysis of different application aspects.
 It does sophisticated application performance analysis of function execution time down to the individual source code lines.
 It tracks performance issues and memory leaks.
 It analyzes resource usage and function call order.
 It monitors code coverage, Windows API compliance and includes other profilers for analyzing more application properties.